netlify/markdown-to-sanity/bin/blogs/2016-10-27-deploying-a-static-site.md

 title: "A Step-by-Step Guide: Deploying A Static Site or Single-page App"
 authors:
   - Eli Williamson
-image: /img/blog/cdns.png
+image: /v3/img/blog/cdns.png
 format: blog
 short_title: Deploying A Static Site or Single-page App
 description: Make your site blazing fast with this step-by-step guide on how to deploy a static site or single-page app on Netlify.
 date: 2016-10-27
 tags:
-  - deploy
+  - Deploy
-  - static
+  - Static
-  - app
+  - App
   - single-page
-  - tutorial
+  - Tutorial
 topics:
   - tutorials
 ---